salesforce/tough-cookie/api/docs/tough-cookie.memorycookiestore.md

 Retrieve a [Cookie](./tough-cookie.cookie.md) with the given `domain`<!-- -->, `path`<!-- -->, and `key` (`name`<!-- -->).
 The RFC maintains that exactly one of these cookies should exist in a store.
 If the store is using versioning, this means that the latest or newest such cookie should be returned.

-Callback takes an error and the resulting Cookie object.
-If no cookie is found then null MUST be passed instead (that is, not an error).

 </td></tr>
 <tr><td>